mennobrandt/mennobrandt/README.md

 $ Bachelor of Computer Science @ Uni Adelaide
 $ Majoring in Cybersecurity
 $ Proud Australian citizen, since 2018
-$ Interested in cryptography, secure programming, and emerging threats
+$ Interested in cryptography, secure programming, and pentesting

                               \\\\\\\
                             \\\\\\\\\\\\